dff-solutions/shell.me/README.md

 What does shell.me offer?
 =========================

-- it provides a simple way to run any custom implemented command (just create a dll project, implement a very simple interface and drop the dll into the shell.me directory)
+- it provides a simple way to run any custom implemented command
+ - just create a dll project and implement a very simple interface
+ - drop your dll and all it's dependencies into a \plugins\myCoolCommand\ directory
+ - once you restart the shell.me console it will be automagically know about it!

 - it does all the heavy lifting for you.
 No need to parse parameters yourself.
 Let's say your command foo needs an int argument (e.g. BatchSize).
 All you've got to do is